 If you are wondering whether you can change a custody order because your child agrees to it, the answer is maybe.
 There are several requirements to meet before the court grants a modification.
 Among these are a material and substantial change in the circumstances, and the child's best interests.
 Each of these areas can present complexities.
 It is best to work with a child custody lawyer to have the best chance at a fair resolution.

-For assistance with child custody modifications in Utah, contact a family law attorney at TR Spencer and Associates.
+For assistance with child custody modifications in Utah, contact a family law attorney at T.R.
+Spencer Law Office.